spatie/laravel-link-checker/README.md

 ```

 ## Creating your own reporter
-A reporter determines what should be done when the a link is crawled and when the crawling process is finished.
+A reporter determines what should be done when a link is crawled and when the crawling process is finished.
 This package provides two reporters: `Spatie\LinkChecker\Reporters\LogBrokenLinks` and `Spatie\LinkChecker\Reporters\MailBrokenLinks`.
 You can create your own behaviour by making a class adhere to the `Spatie\Crawler\CrawlObserver`-interface: